Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/ServerRoomMonitoring.rst

 In this example we use the :ref:`Shell Bindings <api_bindings_shell>` to read out the different sensors in the kit.

-Enumerate the Bricks and Bricklets:
+Enumerate the Bricks and Bricklets ("is all connected?"):

 .. code-block:: bash